-In April or May, a moth had laid its eggs in the bark, and the larvae live in the bark through winter.
-They move about just underneath the bark, feeding on the tree’s tissue, which leaves the distinct marks.
+In April or May, a moth will lay its eggs in the bark, and the larvae live in the bark through winter.
+They move about just underneath the bark, feeding on the tree's tissue, which leaves the distinct marks.

 In early summer, the larvae have completed their individual artwork on the trunk of their host tree and have come to the surface to pupate.